-Learn Growing Peas in Containers & Pots to plant them in your apartment balcony or patio, because sweet and plump, freshly picked homegrown peas taste so heavenly.
+Learn Growing Peas in Containers & Pots to plant them on your apartment balcony or patio and enjoy a fresh harvest!

 Common Names: Pisum sativum (Scientific Name), garden peas, shelling peas, snap peas, sugar peas, sugar snap peas, snow peas, Chinese peas, edible-podded peas, matar, erbese, batani, ater, pois, English peas, green peas, sweet peas

 USDA Zones: 2-11

 The size of the pot will depend on the types of peas and the varieties you’re growing.